ministryofjustice/moj-frontend/docs/service-patterns/appointment.md

 These service patterns are based on examples from across government.
 Those services were designed for different users and contexts, but the proof of concept shows some of the common and reusable parts.

-The proof of concept has 3 parts:
+The proof of concept covers:

 - user needs for people attending appointments, and for teams managing appointments
 - sub-patterns (for the 2 sets of users)